hqqxyy/Context-Aware-Matting/README.md

 This projects employs functions from [Deeplab V3+](https://github.com/tensorflow/models/tree/master/research/deeplab) to implement our network.
 The source images in the demo figure are used under a Creative Commons license from Flickr users Robbie Sproule, MEGA PISTOLO and Jeff Latimer.
 The background images are from the MS-COCO dataset.
 The images in the examples are from Composition-1k dataset and the real-world image.
+We thank them for their help.